mwchung24/SelfieGram/README.md

 ## Future Improvements

 SelfieGram was designed and built in 10 days and the list below are feature I would like to implement in the future.

-### Search

-Allow users to search by username or hashtags.

-### Infinite Scroll

-The app was initially load with 10 photos on the photo feed page and 6 photos on the user show page.
-Then when the user scrolls to the bottom of the page more photos will be fetched and rendered.

 ### Direct Messaging